-In "Giselle", the dance addicted Vilis are key to the libretto.
-Vilis are elves, which as brides died before their wedding as their love got betrayed.
-Sensitive Giselle shares the same fate: She not only loves dancing but also Albrecht, who courts her although he has already been promised to someone else.
-When the truth gets revealed, Giselle loses her mind and dies.
-She joins the ranks of the Vilis and, just as her fellowers, is doomed to lure men into dancing at night until they die.
-Myrtha, the queen of the Vilis, watches over it all.
-Albrecht also ventures into the forest to visit Giselle’s tomb …
+Dance till death and beyond – this is the fate of “Giselle”.
+The farmer’s girl Giselle loves not only dancing but also Albrecht.
+The young duke courts her although he has already been promised to someone else.
+Upon learning the truth, Giselle loses her mind and dies.
+After her death, she becomes one of the Vilis – elf-like creatures who, just like Giselle, died as brides before their wedding.
+Together with her companions, Giselle is condemned to seduce men into dancing every night until they die from exhaustion.
+Myrtha, the queen of the Vilis, keeps an eye on it all.
+One day, Albrecht ventures into the forest to visit Giselle’s tomb …

 A village in the midst of celebrations.